Why Is Benchmarking So Critical to Your Organisation’s Performance? Why do organisations benchmark?

 Now it goes without saying that some reports are downright more effective than others.
 Reports which aren’t effective may have all the information that a participant needs but makes it hard for them to understand it.
 Trust us when we tell you that we’ve seen many such reports but which without our experience making sense of them would be impossible.
 That’s why we label them ineffective.

 Important Note: What may appear to be an excellent report by the creator may not be for those receiving it.
 It may have incorrect relations or perhaps no relations at all.
-If it is useless to the participants as they can’t analyze their performance, then it shouldn’t be created in the first place.
+If it is useless to the participants as they can’t analyse their performance, then it shouldn’t be created in the first place.

 Effective reports are ones which participants can use to improve and understand their place in the industry.
 A highly effective report will mainly be comprised of the following features: